nptscot/nptscot.github.io/manual/index.md

 Compared with the PCT, the NPT has an improved map interface, includes additional trip purposes in the estimates of cycling potential, uses higher-resolution data resulting in denser networks, and includes new layers.
 Each of these elements is described in this manual, which is divided into the following sections:

+1. [Map interface and controls](#interface) describes the user interface, including the map interface and layer controls
 2. [Layers that can be displayed on the map](#layers) provide information on cycling potential, existing cycle infrastructure, and other contextual information

   2.1.
 [The route network layer](#routenetwork) shows the estimated number of cycle trips on the transport network under different scenarios